 - certain compounds found in cured meats and aged cheeses

 - changes in the usual daily rhythms, such as working different hours

 - weather changes due to varying atmospheric pressure, bright sunlight, or changes in temperature

 - physical stress

 - exposure to strong sensory stimuli, such as loud sounds, strong smells, and light

 There isn’t any doubt that weather changes can trigger migraines.
-Although the exact mechanism is still the subject of research, an article in The Journal of Headache and Pain says that people who are sensitive to changes in temperature have a higher incidence of migraines when the weather becomes cold.
+Although the exact mechanism is still the subject of research, an article in

 Other weather triggers may include high humidity, strong winds, and variations in atmospheric pressure.
 These usually indicate stormy weather is coming, but bright sunlight can also trigger migraines, according to a study published in European Neurology.